-The following eligibility and exclusion criteria apply to the Brisbane MIND Suicide Prevention Program:
+The following eligibility and exclusion criteria applies to the Brisbane MIND Program:

-- the person must hold a current healthcare card or pension card
+- holds a current healthcare card or pension card

 - the person is at acute or immediate risk of suicide or self-harm – please contact emergency services or local hospital

 - the person has acute mental health needs or who is under the care of Public Mental Health

 - chronic dementia, delirium, tobacco use disorder and/or mental disability

 - involved with workers compensation or motor vehicle compensation proceedings